dpiresearch/GLHackathon2023/readme.md

   This means we have to convert the paper PDF into text and add that to the prompt.
 This makes prompt authoring more problematic as information is lost/corrupted during the conversion.

 # Challenges
   We also wanted to show a hierarchical graph highlighting the top N concepts from the paper and how the user can traverse through the graph to learn various concepts either breath wise or depth wise.
+However, going from text to graph proved challenging from an api standpoint.
+Several strategies were attempted
+    Stability ai - did not translate to hierarchy images cleanly - text was garbled Runway       - no api apparent
+    Latex        - this was promising, but ran out of time